addania/coding/src/pages/WhileLoopAndReactState.md

 date: "2019-11-15"
 ---

-Imagine have a while look in which you are updating state:
+Imagine to have a <code>while</code> look in which you are updating state:
 ```
 export const CodeAdvent20180102 = () => {
   const [frequencyChanges, setFrequencyChanges] = useState([